-Since its inception in 2016, Digital Xtra Fund has distributed £660,000 to 80 high-quality, exciting extracurricular computing and digital technologies initiatives across Scotland.
-This funding has helped engage nearly 38,000 young people in tech and showed them the breadth of opportunities these skills can provide.
+Since its inception in 2016, Digital Xtra Fund has awarded £725,000 in grants to 102 high-quality, exciting extracurricular computing and digital technologies initiatives across Scotland.
+This funding has helped engage nearly 45,000 young people in tech.
+This year, Digital Xtra Fund awarded 22 grants to schools and organisations who are projected to engage another 7,292 young people during the 2021/22 academic year and showed them the breadth of opportunities these skills can provide.

-In February 2021, Digital Xtra Fund will open applications for a sixth funding cycle to further boost interest in computing and technology amongst young people across Scotland.
-Grants of up to £5,000 will be awarded to extracurricular activity providers that teach children and young people skills and concepts such as coding, computational thinking, digital creativity, data science and cyber security and help inspire Scotland’s next generation of digital makers, leaders and technologists.
+Digital Xtra Fund is pleased announce applications for the seventh round of grant awards – which will support initiatives during the 2022/23 academic year – are now open!
+Once again, grants of up to £5,000 are available for extracurricular activity providers that teach children and young people skills and concepts such as coding, computational thinking, digital creativity, data science and cyber security and help inspire Scotland’s next generation of digital makers, leaders and technologists.

-Applications are sought for initiatives which tangibly demonstrate exciting and stimulating ways of engaging young people.
-Applicants must clearly demonstrate how participants will be involved in the digital making/creation and what skills they will learn.
+Applications are being sought for initiatives which tangibly demonstrate exciting and stimulating ways of engaging young people in areas such as coding, robotics, data science, or cyber skills.
+Applicants must clearly demonstrate how participants will understand and create with technology, not simply use it, and what digital tech skills they will learn.
 In particular, Digital Xtra Fund is keen to support projects which appeal to:

-Activities which provide ‘real-world’ context to the skills learned and promote industry engagement or highlight career pathways are also particularly of interest.
+Activities which provide project-based learning and ‘real-world’ context for the skills being learnt and promote industry engagement or highlight career pathways are particularly of interest.
 Partnerships with other organisations such as industry, industry bodies, charities, schools, other extracurricular activity providers, etc. are strongly encouraged to help achieve this aim.

 The Digital Xtra Fund grant awards are made possible by the generous support of the Fund’s Partners.
 The commonality across Digital Xtra Fund and our Partners is a will to engage and inspire more young people to understand and create with digital technologies and give them the skills needed to succeed in an increasingly digital world.
 In addition to providing financial support, many of the Fund’s Partners will also help successful applicants via employee engagement, further contextualising skills and promoting various career pathways.